Hamas threatens to step up attacks as Israel-Gaza border ignites

 This week's fighting came days after a $15 million Qatari cash infusion was paid out to impoverished civil servants in Gaza, offering Hamas a potential domestic reprieve though Israel said the money would not go to the dominant Islamist group.

-Residents on either side of the border said they heard gunfire as they tried to sleep or socialized Sunday night as the Israeli raid spun out of control.
+Residents on either side of the border said they heard gunfire as they tried to sleep or socialize Sunday night as the Israeli raid spun out of control.

-Ma’amoun Shawaf, a 23-year-old owner of a coffee shop in Khan Younis, said he heard people shouting “Israeli forces, go back, go back,” call people to leave the area.
+Ma’amoun Shawaf, a 23-year-old owner of a coffee shop in Khan Younis, described how people in the neighborhood urged residents to leave when the violence struck.
+They started shouting “Israeli forces, go back, go back!” he said.

-Shawaf said he rushed to where the shooting had started and saw bodies on the floor and people injured.
+Shawaf added that he rushed to where the shooting had started and saw bodies on the floor.
 “At that moment, I understood that something big is happening,” he said.
 “And I started telling my friends that the war will start tonight.”

 "Nobody likes the roller coaster, but we are on it.
 And the thing is — you never know when you are going to get on it and you never know when this ride is over."